wp-plugins/android-50-lollipop-status-bar-customiser/readme.txt

 == Screenshots ==

+1. Example of the coloured Chrome windows and custom Icon (image has been modified to collapse the windows into one screen)

-1. Status Bar using #53A6DC
+2. Status Bar using #53A6DC

-2. Status Bar using #EC574B
+3. Status Bar using #EC574B

-3. Status Bar using #23282E
+4. Status Bar using #23282E

 == Changelog ==